 - Run 1: Baseline simulation as described in the previous sections.
-This has the full range of variability and the target aircraft following delay trajectories that are unknown to the IM Aircraft (expected condition for initial IM deployment). - Run 2: Nominal speed profiles were used for the target aircraft and all other parameters were kept the same as in Run 1.
-This has the full range of variability except that the target aircraft is following the speed profile that is given to the IM aircraft.
-This condition was designed to emulate an Advanced IM environment where the specific speed profile of the target aircraft can be communicated to the IM Aircraft. - Run 3: Nominal speed profiles were used for the target aircraft.
+This had the full range of variability and the target aircraft following delay trajectories that were unknown to the IM Aircraft (expected condition for initial IM deployment). - Run 2: Nominal speed profiles were used for the target aircraft and all other parameters were kept the same as in Run 1.
+This had the full range of variability except that the target aircraft was following the speed profile that was given to the IM aircraft.
+This condition was designed to emulate an Advanced IM environment where the specific speed profile of the target aircraft can be communicated to the IM Aircraft.
+See Appendix B for details. - Run 3: Nominal speed profiles were used for the target aircraft.
 No wind forecast error was assumed (all other parameters were same as in Run 1).
-This removes the forecast winds as a source of uncertainty.
-The results focus on the effects of having a discrete forecast sent to the IM Aircraft. - Run 4: Nominal speed profiles were used for the target aircraft.
+This removed the forecast winds as a source of uncertainty.
+The results focus on the effects of having a discrete forecast sent to the IM Aircraft.
+See Appendix B for details. - Run 4: Nominal speed profiles were used for the target aircraft.
 No wind forecast error was assumed.
 A total of 60 wind conditions were used which increased the total number of scenarios from 250 to 1500 (all other parameters were same as in Run 1).
-This extends Run 3 to include a wider range of wind conditions.
+This extended Run 3 to include a wider range of wind conditions.
+See Appendix B for details.

 The dates for the additional 60 wind conditions were provided by MITRE and match the selected wind conditions used in the FIM MOPS analysis.
-These 60 wind conditions were in addition to the wind scenarios provided by MIT.
-The Run 4 condition was added to determine if some of the unexpected behavior seen was a result of using winds from a small sampling of days.
+These sixty wind conditions were in addition to the wind scenarios provided by MIT.
+The Run 4 simulations were conducted to determine if some of the unexpected behavior seen was a result of using winds from a small sampling of days.